tentone/geo-three/README.md

 ### Coordinates

 - The project uses internally a XY [EPSG:900913](https://epsg.io/900913) coordinate format to be compatible with the XYZ coordinates used in three.js
-- Use the UnitsUtils class to access the unit conversion methods for example to convert a latitude, longiture [WGS84](https://epsg.io/4326) pair value to to XY coordinates you can use the code bellow
+- Use the UnitsUtils class to access the unit conversion methods for example to convert a latitude, longitude [WGS84](https://epsg.io/4326) pair value to XY coordinates you can use the code bellow:

 ```javascript
 var coords = Geo.UnitsUtils.datumsToSpherical(40.940119, -8.535589);